Jaycode068/simple_shell/README.md

-This project is about developing our own simple shell, this is an ALX project
+This project is about developing our own simple shell, this is an ALX project.